Do you sometimes feel a lack of enthusiasm about your life?

 What parts of your day can be streamlined?

 Core Concept: if you’re over 50, get your blood and urine tested every six months: this will help you optimize.
 The right doctor is a key ingredient to your new healthier lifestyle.

 Action Step: on a scale of 1-to-10, rate your own current doctor’s ability to listen carefully and be interested in your daily habits; determine if you need a new doctor – if so, ask a friend for a referral.

 Core Concept: when you look at your time objectively, you’re better able to prioritize your core competencies.

 Action Step: track how you spend your time during an average day.

 13. Track Your Calories Twice a Year

-Core Concept: important is the amount of daily calories consumed, the quality of those calories (anti-inflammatory) , and the ratio (protein and fat, versus, carbohydrates).
+Core Concept: important is the number of daily calories consumed, the quality of those calories (anti-inflammatory), and the ratio (protein and fat versus carbohydrates).

-Action Step: use caloric calculator to determine your ideal number, then write down how many calories you consume in average day.
+Action Step: use a calorie calculator to determine your ideal number, then write down how many calories you consume in an average day.
 Strive to be as accurate as possible.